Mi Fang: Service under Sun Quan

+Like Shi Ren, while Mi Fang's death year or date was not recorded in history, he was mentioned in Yang Xi's Ji Han Fuchen Zan (季汉辅臣赞), suggesting that he died before 241 (the year the work was published).

 Anecdotes

 Once, Mi Fang's boat met with that of Yu Fan in a narrow waterway, the servants on Mi Fang's boat demanded Yu Fan to move out of the way by shouting: "Get out of the way for our general's boat."
 Yu Fan shouted back angrily in response: "How can one serve the lord when he had lost his loyalty?
 And how can one be called a general when he caused his [former] master to lose two cities?"
 Mi Fang was very ashamed and let Yu Fan's boat to pass instead.
 Another incident also involved Yu Fan when he had to pass through Mi Fang's camp.
 The officers at Mi Fang's camp did not open the gates, and Yu Fan angrily shouted: "How can one do this when what is supposed to be open is closed, but what is supposed to be closed is open instead?"
 Mi Fang was even more ashamed than he was in the waterway.
 Despite the ridicule, Sun Quan still treated Mi Fang with trust and dignity.